Is a 1000-Watt Portable Power Station Worth It?

 EcoFlow

-If you're shopping for backup or off-grid power, a 1000 watt portable power station often hits the sweet spot.
-It provides enough power for key devices without the bulk, weight, or price of larger models.
-But is 1000 watts enough in real-world situations?
+If you're shopping for a home backup battery or off-grid power solution, a 1000-watt portable power station often hits the sweet spot.
+It provides enough power for essential devices without the bulk, weight, or price of larger models.
+But is 1000 watts of AC output enough in real-world situations?

 What Does 1000 Watts Really Mean?